AWS Fargate vs Cloud Foundry

 Positive comments from users include:

-- “It’s one of the great AWS tools for containers deployment.”
+- “It’s one of the great AWS tools for container deployment.”

 - “The best thing about Fargate is that you can just start out of the gate without setting up servers.”